Sales Metrics & KPIs

 3. Monitor sales regularly

 Don't just set and forget.
 Regularly check your metrics and sales to see if you're on track.
-This helps in making timely adjustments to your strategies.
-This helps in making timely adjustments to your strategies.
+It helps in making timely adjustments to your strategies.
 Using a platform that provides real-time sales analytics can be beneficial in this aspect.

 4. Act on product and sales insights